rafaeletc/get_next_line/docs/en.subject.md

 - Your `Makefile` must at least contain the rules `$(NAME)`, `all`, `clean`, `fclean` and `re`.
 - To turn in bonuses to your project, you must include a rule bonus to your `Makefile`, which will add all the various headers, librairies or functions that are forbidden on the main part of the project.
 Bonuses must be in a different file `_bonus.{c/h}`.
 Mandatory and bonus part evaluation is done separately.
 - If your project allows you to use your `libft`, you must copy its sources and its associated Makefile in a `libft` folder with its associated `Makefile`.
 Your project's Makefile must compile the library by using its Makefile, then compile the project.
-- We encourage you to create test programs for your project even though this work won't have to be submitted and won't be graded.
+- We encourage you to create test programs for your project even though this work **won't have to be submitted and won't be graded**.
 It will give you a chance to easily test your work and your peers' work.
 You will find those tests especially useful during your defence.
 Indeed, during defence, you are free to use your tests and/or the tests of the peer you are evaluating.
 - Submit your work to your assigned git repository.
 Only the work in the git repository will be graded.
 If Deepthought is assigned to grade your work, it will be done after your peer-evaluations.
 If an error happens in any section of your work during Deepthought's grading, the evaluation will stop.

 # Chapter III